Dean Takahashi: Controversies

 In 2007, Takahashi published a critical review of the video game Mass Effect, sarcastically renaming it "Mass Defect".
 He later clarified that his negative experience was due to not knowing it was possible to evolve the character.
 In 2011, Takahashi faced criticism for stating, in essence, that the game Warhammer 40,000: Space Marine was a clone of Gears of War.

 From 2017 onwards, Takahashi became the center of controversies regarding the poor performance of some video game journalists, after he posted videos where he struggled with games like Cuphead and Doom Eternal.
+It took him 2.5 minutes to complete the Cuphead tutorial, and he was unable to beat the first level after 26 minutes of gameplay.
 Some observers regarded the criticism against him and other less skilled players as a form of elitism.

 In 2020, following an investigation by three French media outlets revealing a "toxic corporate culture" within game development studio Quantic Dream, Takahashi published a counter-investigation.
 The piece was criticized as biased by some video game journalists, including Cecilia D'Anastasio, and Jason Schreier.